Battle of Plymouth (1864)

-The Battle of Plymouth was an engagement during the American Civil War that was fought from April 17 through April 20, 1864, in Washington County, North Carolina.
+The Battle of Plymouth was an engagement during the American Civil War that was fought from April 17 through April 20, 1864, in the city of Plymouth and surrounding Washington County, North Carolina.

 Battle

 Map of Plymouth Battlefield core and study areas by the American Battlefield Protection Program.

 In a combined operation with the ironclad ram CSS Albemarle, Confederate forces under Maj.
 Gen. Robert F. Hoke, attacked the Federal garrison at Plymouth, North Carolina, on April 17.
 On April 19, the ram appeared in the river, sinking the USS Southfield, damaging the USS Miami, and driving off the other Union Navy ships supporting the Plymouth garrison.
 Confederate forces captured Fort Comfort, driving defenders into Fort Williams.
 On April 20, the garrison surrendered.